 2. Prevent Disease Damage and Nutrient Loss

-Over-watering prevent the roots of your plants from reaching deep into the ground making your plants vulnerable to disease.
-Over-watering is also one of the major cause of nutrient loss in plants as excessive watering washes away the nutrients of the soil leaving your plants weak and unhealthy.
+Over-watering prevents the roots of your plants from reaching deep into the ground making your plants vulnerable to disease.
+Over-watering is also one of the major causes of nutrient loss in plants as excessive watering washes away the nutrients of the soil leaving your plants weak and unhealthy.